-Outstanding Raspberry Pi Projects - How to use a Raspberry Pi with an ultrasonic sensor to read it's serial data.
+Cool Raspberry Pi Projects – Interfacing a Raspberry Pi with an ultrasonic sensor to read serial data

-- The required steps may vary depending on the revisions of your operating system.
+- The required steps will vary depending on the revisions of your operating system.

 - The Raspberry Pi is a convenient and affordable way to read ultrasonic sensor range data.
-For more information about the Raspberry Pi read the following article: Raspberry Pi - The Perfect Home Server.
+Here are 11 reasons why the Raspberry Pi it’s the perfect small server.

 TIP For the safety of the electronics on the Raspberry Pi and MaxBotix ultrasonic sensors, please use an ESD strap when working around components.
 Static discharge could damage components of the Raspberry Pi as well as the ultrasonic sensors.

 Directly Compatible Ultrasonic Sensors

 |The ultrasonic Sensors listed below provide TTL serial data and directly interface with the Raspberry Pi.||The ultrasonic Sensors listed below require an inverter to operate with the Raspberry Pi.|